 Best use of this funnel: Educating your audience about all options and uses of your products.
 Expanding their awareness and highlighting benefits that product pages don’t talk about.

-These example ecommerce sales funnels are far from enough for one online store.
+These example marketing sales funnels are far from enough for one online store.
 But they are one of the basics to rely on.

 What we’d like you to take away is that each step needs to be evaluated and perfected because it affects the overall performance of the funnel.
 The good thing is it’s easy to detect the problem when looking at the process step by step instead of just saying, “Well, ads don’t work.” or “My blog doesn’t help at all.”